Thick As Thieves Gear, Loadout, and Progression Guide

 How to Build a Smart First Loadout

 For a first run, think in roles rather than item names.
 A stealth loadout usually needs three jobs covered: information, commitment, and recovery.
 Information tools help you read the space before taking risk.
 Commitment tools help you actually secure the objective once the window opens.
 Recovery tools help you survive the moment the plan stops being clean.
-Even if Thick As Thieves adds unique twists, that structure is the most practical way to think about the first unlocks.
+Slithersap, Smoke Bomb, and Pickpocket Fairy should be judged by those jobs first, not by how stylish they look in a trailer.

 Players often waste early progression by overvaluing style.
 A loud or flashy tool can feel powerful in a trailer, but first-run stealth success usually comes from tools that reduce uncertainty.
 If one unlock gives you better room knowledge and another only helps after the room has already collapsed, the knowledge tool is often stronger for a beginner.
-This is advice that stays useful even before exact item names are public.
+This is also where the SPIDER versus CHAMELEON choice matters: a tool that feels natural for one thief style may not be the best first pick for the other.

 Progression Without Fake Numbers